-To be admitted into an Instructional Coach Endorsement Program, candidates must hold an Instructional I or II certificate and have at least three years of successful teaching experience.

-To be admitted into a Mathematics Coach Endorsement Program, a candidate must have at least three years of successful mathematics teaching experience and Instructional I or II certificate in one or more of the following areas: Elementary Education K-6; PK-4; 4-8; or 7-12 Mathematics.
+- Instructional Coaching Endorsement To be admitted into an Instructional Coach Endorsement Program, candidates must hold an Instructional I or II certificate and have at least three years of successful teaching experience. - Mathematics Coaching Endorsement To be admitted into a Mathematics Coach Endorsement Program, a candidate must have at least three years of successful mathematics teaching experience and Instructional I or II certificate in one or more of the following areas: Elementary Education K-6; PK-4; 4-8; or 7-12 Mathematics. - STEM Endorsement To be admitted into a STEM Endorsement Program, candidates must be enrolled in an approved Level I program or hold a Level I or II certificate. - 4.
+Social, Emotional, and Behavioral Wellness Added to existing Level I or Level II certificates.

-c) STEM Endorsement

-To be admitted into a STEM Endorsement Program, candidates must be enrolled in an approved Level I program or hold a Level I or II certificate.

-d) Social, Emotional, and Behavioral Wellness Added to existing Level I or Level II certificates.
 Candidates who have earned a Level I or Level II instructional, supervisory, educational specialist, or an administrative certificate may also complete the endorsement program.

-MASTER OF ARTS DEGREE IN EDUCATIONAL LEADERSHIP (30 credits)
+MASTER OF ARTS DEGREE IN EDUCATIONAL LEADERSHIP (30 credits) Director, Karen Miscavage, Ed.D.